kamalbhandari/AMYLOID_LLPS/README.md

 * /Figure/ - Contains all figures in pdf.
 * /Python script/ - Contains all python source codes files.
 # Data directory
 # Figure directory
+This directory contains all figures associated with the main text and supplementary information (SI).
+Figures follow the naming convention:
+* FFF_FigX.pdf → corresponds to Figure X in the main text.
 # Python script directory
-# Python scripts
 ### simulate_kinetics.py
 Simulates and plots the time evolution of monomers, droplets, oligomers, and fibrils concentration.
 Saves the fibril mass and the corresponding time in .npy files.
 ### simulate_kinetics_salt.py